zayaslui/laravel-openshift-1/readme.md

 ### Composer ###
 During the build process, `composer install` is automatically executed over the root directory.
 See the [PHP 5.6 builder image](https://github.com/sclorg/s2i-php-container/tree/master/5.6) for more details, or more specifically see [here](https://github.com/sclorg/s2i-php-container/blob/master/5.6/s2i/bin/assemble#L9-L26).

-### 'Development' Mode ###
+### `Development` Mode ###
-By default, this Quickstart is configured in 'development' mode to make debugging your application easier.
+By default, this Quickstart is configured in *development* mode to make debugging your application easier.

-When you develop your Laravel application in OpenShift, you can also enable the 'production' environment by setting environment variables, using the `oc` client, like:
+When you develop your Laravel application in OpenShift, you can also enable the *production* environment by setting environment variables, using the `oc` client, like:

 ```
 $ oc get services